moby/moby/docs/userguide/storagedriver/overlayfs-driver.md

     drwxr-xr-x 4 root root 4096 Oct 28 11:06 upper
     drwx------ 3 root root 4096 Oct 28 11:06 work

-These four filesystem objects are all artefacts of OverlayFS.
+These four filesystem objects are all artifacts of OverlayFS.
 The "lower-id" file contains the ID of the top layer of the image the container is based on.
 This is used by OverlayFS as the "lowerdir".